ManoloiuAlexandru/Popular-games-and-Small-projects/README.md

   Sedma is a Czech 4-card trick-and-draw game played by four players in fixed partnerships with a 32-card Bohemian-pattern pack.
 Card suits do not play a role in this game, and there is no ranking order.
 A trick is won by the last player to play a card of the same rank as the card led.

   The implementation is in Python.
 It is using the same OOP principles as the cards-war game.
 The class card is used to define an object that have the 2 attributes of a normal card: number and card_type and the class player has 4 attributes: name- name of the player, nr_card- gives the number of the card, cards- gives the card that the player has in his hands and points- that increase with one everytime you get an A(15) or a 10.
 While the game is going messages about what card you should play and who won the current hand and how many cards ar left in the deck.
+Also the card class has overloads the equal operator because you need to remove cards from hand and also keep a track of them.

-  This game is still in progress.
+  This game is still in progress because is not fully optimal.